Executive stock option exercise with full and partial information on a drift change point: The full information ESO problem

-Proposition \ref{prop:fbpfivf} shows that for $i=0,1$, each $v_{i}(t,x)$ is $C^{1,2}([0,T)\times\mathbb R_{+})$ in the corresponding continuation region $\mathcal{C}_{i}$.
+Proposition \ref{prop:fbpfivf} shows that for $i=0,1$, each $v_{i}(\cdot,\cdot)$ is $C^{1,2}([0,T)\times\mathbb R_{+})$ in the corresponding continuation region $\mathcal{C}_{i}$.
 In the stopping region we know that $v_{i}(t,x)=x-K$, which is also smooth.
-At issue then is the smoothness of $v_{i}(\cdot,\cdot)$ across the exercise boundaries $x_{i}(t)$.
-This is settled by the smooth pasting property below.
-This property has been established in Le and Wang \cite{lw10} for a put option in a model with multiple regime switching.
+At issue then is the smoothness of $v_{i}(\cdot,\cdot)$ across the exercise boundaries $x^{*}_{i}(\cdot)$.
+This is settled by the smooth pasting property in Theorem \ref{thm:spfi} below.
+This property has been established for an American put in a model with multiple regime-switching by Le and Wang \cite[Lemma 8]{lw10}, though the method of proof is complicated, relying on extending an iterative procedure first developed by Bayraktar \cite{bayraktar09}, and relies on the boundedness of the put payoff as well.
+Our proof is more direct, exploiting our specific one-switch model, and showing how classical techniques developed for the Black-Scholes model (see for example the proof of Lemma 2.7.8 in Karatzas and Shreve \cite{ks98}), which proceed by analysing properties of the smallest optimal stopping time from a given starting state, can be extended to the random drift scenario.

-\begin{lemma}[Smooth pasting: full information value function] The functions $v_{i}(\cdot,\cdot)$, $i=0,1$, satisfy the smooth pasting property at the optimal exercise thresholds $x_{i}(\cdot)$:
+\begin{theorem}[Smooth pasting: full information value function] The functions $v_{i}(\cdot,\cdot)$, $i=0,1$, satisfy the smooth pasting property at the optimal exercise thresholds $x^{*}_{i}(\cdot)$: